 1. They both focus on eating whole foods, real foods or clean eating foods which are all the same thing.
 That means eating foods that have not been processed.
 For example, white flour is processed and whole wheat flour isn’t, but neither one is allowed on either diet.
 That’s just the most common example I can think of right now.

 2. No grains are allowed, that’s not quite the same as gluten-free because oats are gluten-free but they are also a grain so they aren’t allowed.
 Quinoa is not Paleo either.
 Is Quinoa Paleo?
-Good Question – I Can Answer That
+What Is It, The Pros and Cons

 3. Other foods which are not allowed on either diet are legumes, no dairy with a couple exceptions like butter.